Charles K. Nicholas

 My research interests include electronic document processing, intelligent information systems, and software engineering.
 In recent years I have focused on the problems of storing and retrieving information from large collections of documents.
 Intelligent software agents are an important aspect of this work.

-Here is a list of various publications available on-line:
+Here is a list of various publications available on-line.
+I do need to add some of my more recent work.

 I teach a variety of courses, including CS 201 Computer Science I, CS 331 Principles of Programming Languages, and topics courses.